Thomas Harriot: Legacy

 Harriot's accomplishments remain relatively obscure because he did not publish any of his results and also because many of his manuscripts have been lost; those that survive are in the British Museum and in the archives of the Percy family at Petworth House (Sussex) and Alnwick Castle (Northumberland).
 He was frequently accused of being an atheist, and it has been suggested that he deliberately refrained from publishing for fear of intensifying such attacks; as the literary historian Stephen Greenblatt writes "... he preferred life to fame.
 And who can blame him?"

 An event was held at Syon House, West London, to celebrate the 400th anniversary of Harriot's first observations of the Moon on 26 July 2009.
 This event, Telescope400, included the unveiling of a plaque to commemorate Harriot by Lord Egremont.
 The plaque can now be seen by visitors to Syon House, the location of Harriot's historic observations.
 His drawing made 400 years earlier is believed to be based on the first observations of the Moon through a telescope.
 The event (sponsored by the Royal Astronomical Society) was run as part of the International Year of Astronomy (IYA).

-The original documents showing Harriot's Moon map of c.
-1611, observations of Jupiter's satellites, and first observations of sunspots were on display at the Science Museum, London, from 23 July 2009 until the end of the IYA.

 The observatory in the campus of the College of William & Mary is named in Harriot's honor.
 A crater on the Moon was named after him in 1970; it is on the Moon's far side and hence unobservable from Earth.

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
-In December 2015, the IAU announced the winning name was Harriot for this planet.
-(55 Cancri in the constellation Cancer).
+In December 2015, the IAU announced the winning name was Harriot for the exoplanet 55 Cancri f.
 The winning name was submitted by the Royal Netherlands Association for Meteorology and Astronomy of the Netherlands.
 It honors the astronomer.